 Providing ongoing support is part of our promise to help you deliver robust, scalable and repeatable testing to achieve release agility, drive down system errors and get the maximum return on your Salesforce investment.
 If you have any questions regarding 2.4.0, please get in touch with us and we would be happy to help.
-To raise a case, simply log into the Provar Success Community and click View/Raise Case.
+To raise a case, simply log into the Provar Success Portal and click View/Raise Case.

 Salesforce Summer ’21 support

 Summer ’21 general compatibility